NewEngen/diff-env/README.md

 `npx diff-env -a ./some/config/path.env`

 #### Team workflow
-On large teams where multiple people are contributing to a base env file or times when uat / staging environments must use their own config file At NewEngen we use [Husky](https://github.com/typicode/husky) to make sure diff-env runs after every pull as well as before deploying to our UAT instances to save time and frustration with having to fix a missing env parameter.
+On large teams where multiple people are contributing to a base env file or times when uat / staging environments must use their own config file, things can get out of sync quickly.
+At NewEngen we use [Husky](https://github.com/typicode/husky) to make sure diff-env runs after every pull as well as before deploying to our UAT instances to save time and frustration with having to fix a missing env parameter.

 ##### Yarn
 `yarn add -D diff-env husky`